Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

 Inside the exhibit, there are also sugar skulls, a magnificent paper mache sculpture, and an interactive activity for children.

-Related: Mexican Folk Art Gallery at Epcot
+Related: Remember Me!
+Mexican Folk Art Gallery at Epcot

 Gran Fiesta Tour